Union 32 High School

 Union High School District No. 32, known as U-32 High School or U-32, is in East Montpelier, Vermont, United States.
-It is the regional reform high school for the central Vermont towns of Berlin, Calais, Middlesex, East Montpelier, and Worcester, and students from Orange, Washington, and Roxbury can choose attend U-32 after middle school.
+It is the regional reform high school for the central Vermont towns of Berlin, Calais, Middlesex, East Montpelier, and Worcester, and students from Orange, Washington, and Roxbury can choose to attend U-32 after middle school.
 It encompasses grades seven through twelve in a combined middle and senior high school.

 U32 Chronicle

 The school paper is the U-32 Chronicle.

 The paper is mostly read by the parents of students and by administrators, as well as non-authoring students.

 It publishes articles written by students including opinion pieces and satire.